w7sst/MorseRunner/Readme.txt

 STARTING A CONTEST

-The contest can be started in one of four modes.
+The selected contest can be started in one of four modes.

  Pile-Up mode: a random number of stations calls you after you send a CQ.
 Good for improving copying skills.